 WASHINGTON, Dec.
-8, 2015 /PRNewswire-USNewswire/ --Massachusetts ranks 35th in the country in funding programs to prevent kids from smoking and help smokers quit, according to a national report released today by a coalition of public health organizations.
-Massachusetts is spending $3.9 million this year on tobacco prevention and cessation programs, which is just 5.8 percent of the $66.9 million recommended by the Centers for Disease Control and Prevention (CDC).
+13, 2017 /PRNewswire-USNewswire/ -- Massachusetts ranks 35th nationwide in funding programs that prevent kids from smoking and help smokers quit, according to a report released today by leading public health organizations.
+Massachusetts is spending $3.7 million this year on tobacco prevention and cessation programs, which is just 5.6 percent of the $66.9 million recommended by the Centers for Disease Control and Prevention (CDC).

-- Massachusetts will collect $880.2 million this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 0.4 percent of it on tobacco prevention programs.
+- Massachusetts will collect $884 million in revenue this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 0.4 percent of the money on tobacco prevention programs.

 SOURCE Campaign for Tobacco-Free Kids